 This is a long straight par 4 with a blind tee shot.
 The line you choose off the tee is critical: A good line is over the left edge of the mown fairway on the hill.
 The predominant wind is in your face, so take enough club for the second shot.
 Keep the ball below the hole on your approach, especially when the pin is in front.

 This is the first of two demanding par 3s on the back nine.
-The wind is normally in your face, and the two front bunkers can make the hole look shorter than it really is, so make sure to use enough club to get there.
+The two front bunkers can make the hole look shorter than it really is, so make sure to use enough club to get there.
 Shots to the left half of the green will have uphill putts to the hole.
 What you see is what you get.
 Par is your friend.

 Favor the left side with your tee ball as the fairway slants left to right.
 The elevated green makes the approach shot difficult to judge.
 Trust your distance and swing aggressively.
 Once on the green you will have a relatively straight putt.
 The only tricky area is when the pin is up front.